 Complete your application and send it to Traineeship and Apprenticeship Services using the instructions on the form.

-There are provisions in some Modern Awards for expenses related to off-the-job training.
-In some situations employers may be responsible for assisting with travel costs to attend block release training.
-Please contact the Fair Work Infoline on 13 13 94 or visit the Fair Work Australia website to view information relevant to your industry.
+There are provisions in some Modern Awards for your employer to assist with travel costs to attend block release training.
+Contact the Fair Work Infoline on 13 13 94 or visit the Fair Work Ombudsman website to view information relevant to your industry.